jeff665547/Project-ChipImgProc/doc/modules/bright-field-marker-detection.md

         @image html aruco-database.png width=540px
         @image latex aruco-database.png width=13cm
-        Figure The relationship between the ArUco marker and the database.
+        Figure: The relationship between the ArUco marker and the database.
 (A cell in the ArUco marker is equivalent to a bit here.)

       - Pyramid level:

         The "Level" parameter (unit: counting numbers) means the number of iterations of the pyramid down-smapling process.
 This parameter is used to speed up the ArUco marker localization.
 For more information on this algorithm, see [here](https://en.wikipedia.org/wiki/Pyramid_(image_processing)).
       - Border width:

         The distance (unit: a side length of a cell) between coding region of ArUco and marker frame template.
-(Illustrated as "b" in Figure 6)
+(Illustrated as "b" in figure 6)
       - Fringe width:

         The width (unit: a side length of a cell) of marker frame template.
-(Illustrated as "f" in Figure 6, dark blue area.)
+(Illustrated as "f" in figure 6, dark blue area.)
       - Bits width:

         The width (unit: pixel) of a cell.
-(Illustrated as "p" in Figure 6)
+(Illustrated as "p" in figure 6)
       - Margin size:

         The width (unit: pixel) of the marker frame mask.
-(Illustrated as "m" in Figure 6, light blue area.)
+(Illustrated as "m" in figure 6, light blue area.)
       - Marker frame template:

         The dark blue area in the figure 6.
 It is loaded from a raw chip image with the use of OpenCV.